Last updated on February 9th, 2023 at 12:43 am

 Finally the shuttles need to be tested for flight and distance accuracy / consistency.
 After that the birdie is ready for packing and shipping.
 The shuttle is now ready for action on the badminton court.

-Take a look at the Yonex factory in action.
+Let’s take a look at the Yonex factory in action!

 Now you know what to look out for when purchasing your shuttles.
 Whether its the brand of shuttlecock or speed and type we’ve covered it.
 If you just want a bit of fun choose a nylon birdie from any of the brands listed above.